longtengyiyu/AndroidBaseAppCodeFramework/README.md

 # AndroidBaseAppCodeFramework
-a base Framework for android code
+a base Framework for android app code